BISHALTWR/cs50/cs50sql/college_lab2.md

 SET Sal = (
     SELECT MIN(Sal)
     FROM employees
-    WHERE Designation = 'Manager' AND Deptno = 20
+    WHERE Designation = 'Manager'
 )
-WHERE Designation = 'Sub-accountant' AND Deptno = 20;
+WHERE Designation = 'Sub-account' AND Deptno = 20;
 ```

 - Empty all the records of the table employee